All Episodes

 And we went in, we went into one of the dope stores tonight looking at it.

-And uh, and they they were they had a celebratory little poster there that is three years that and it actually said I think something like celebrating three years of of weed leak being legal.
+And they had a celebratory little poster there that is three years that, and it actually said, I think something like celebrating three years of weed being legal.

 I just sent it to you.